Norris1z/type_traits/README.md

 # type_traits
 an implementation of C++ type_traits for  learning purposes ....
-Please note that it is not standard kindly visit http://en.cppreference.com/w/cpp/header/type_traits for the standardized version
+Please note that it is not standard.

+Kindly visit http://en.cppreference.com/w/cpp/header/type_traits for the standardized version

 `janor type_traits` is a header only file which helps you detect the type of objects